Try all the Ballyhoura trails

 With five looped trails starting near the village of Ardpatrick in Co Limerick, there’s something for all cycling ages and abilities.
-Each loop is waymarked by colour and they are laid out as stacked loops, with each leading on to the next loop so you can keep going for as long as you like, right up to the demanding 51km long Castlepook loop.
+These are some of the best mountain bike trails in Ireland and each loop is waymarked by colour.
+The trails are laid out as stacked loops, with each leading on to the next loop so you can keep going for as long as you like, right up to the demanding 51km long Castlepook loop.

 The 6km Greenwood Loop is an ideal introduction to the Ballyhoura Mountain Trails.
 Cycle through hillsides beneath the Seefin Mountain and Black Rock and negotiate turns, loose terrain and elevated boardwalks.
 You’ll start with one long ascent before finishing with a long descent and it should take about 45 minutes.